lpwee/lpwee/README.md

 I am currently:

+Studying!

+I used to be:

 - 🔭 Project Intern @ Nethermind

-I used to be:

 - 🤖 AI Engineer Intern @ Temus

 I like to write software that people will find useful.
 But otherwise I spend my time collecting skills that I think will be useful for building software in the future :)